 Successfully automated processes require readiness from relevant departments.
 Both stakeholders and managers should keep in mind how adopting automation would affect the work of their IT department.
 They also need to understand how much time their employees need to get used to the changes.
 Ignoring such details will inevitably cause organizational resilience – not because employees hate progress but because they will be disoriented and unsure of how to proceed.

-Why do companies need an automation center of excellence to accelerate automation?
+Why do companies need a center of excellence for automation?

 Serving as the heart and brain behind the transformation, the automation CoE team provides the expertise and the mindset needed for automating the company’s workflow and maintaining high performance utilizing the most innovative practices.
 An automation center of excellence also acts as a firm automation evangelist, assisting with team onboarding, end-user experiences, and bringing organizational resistance down to zero.